-I asked my Facebook members what kinds of things they like to do for Grandparent’s Day and here are some of their ideas…
+I asked my Facebook community what kids of things they like to do for Grandparent’s Day and here are some of their ideas…

 - Tristin Bond Jacobs: Grandparent Picnic at the local park 🙂

-- Danitra Haneefah Dailey: We’re having a grandparents’ banquet and the children will give presentations on our classroom project called why i love you so much.
-Its a paperbag that they decorate and they put 5 items in the bag that that explains why they love their grandparents.
-It includes drawings, stories, collages, etc. The granmothers recieve handmade flowers.
-The grandfathers are given handMade neckties decorated by the children.
-Also they get pictures of the children that is put in a cute foam frame.
+- Danitra Haneefah Dailey: We’re having a grandparents banquet and the children will give presentations on our classroom project called Why I Love you so Much.
+Its a paper bag that they decorated and they put 5 items in the bag that explains why they love their grandparents.
+It includes drawings, stories, collages, etc. The grandmothers receive handmade flowers.
+The grandfathers are given handmade neckties decorated by the children.
+Also, they get pictures of the children that is put in a cute foam frame.

 And here are a few ideas from Mommy Perks!